Paul Niel

-Paul Niel is an Austrian investor, adventurer, explorer and public speaker based in Hong Kong.
+Paul Niel is an Austrian adventurer, explorer, and public speaker.
 He has organized and participated in more than 15 expeditions across all continents.

-In 2013, Niel summitted Mount Everest and Lhotse, the world's fourth highest peak, within 24 hours.
-He also completed the project of climbing the seven summits, the highest mountain on every continent.
+In 2013, Niel summitted Mount Everest and Lhotse, the world's 4th highest peak, within 24 hours.
+He also completed the seven summits project, the highest mountain on every continent.

 Early life and education

-Niel graduated in statistics from University of Vienna.
+Niel graduated in statistics from the University of Vienna.
 In 2002, Niel moved to London and started working at JPMorgan and Goldman Sachs.
 In 2013, he founded Lhotse Consult, a boutique investment consultancy focusing on technology and alternative investments.

 Niel was selected for the Graduate Studies Program at Singularity University in 2014, where he co-founded Peared, an augmented reality project.
 He received the Austrian Foerderpreis by the Austrian Statistical Society in 2002.